acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The SAML configuration layer provides static runtime configuration for the Service Provider integration.

-The SAML integration uses static configuration for the lifetime of a running application process.
 Environment settings and configuration paths are resolved during application startup.
 Basic startup validation is also performed at that stage.
 SAML-specific validation and PySAML2 Service Provider initialization occur when the SAML Service Provider is initialized.
 Once initialized, the Service Provider configuration is cached and remains static until the application restarts.

 Changes to SAML configuration require rebuilding or restarting the application environment.

-The configuration layer also contains utilities used for local certificate generation and SAML environment setup during development and deployment preparation.
+The SAML configuration values are loaded when the Flask application starts and remain static during runtime.
+Validation is split between startup checks and SAML initialization checks.
+The PySAML2 Service Provider is initialized from this static configuration before SAML operations are performed.

 ---